 Over three floors.
 Three bedrooms: 1 x 2nd floor king-size double (can be split into twin beds by prior arrangement), 1 x 2nd floor cot room, 1 x double.
 Bathroom with bath, shower over bath, basin and WC.
-Fitted kitchen.
+Kitchen.
 Sitting room with woodburner and dining area.

-Gas central heating with woodburner in sitting room.
-Electric cooker, microwave, fridge, washing machine, dishwasher, TV, DVD, CD player/radio.
+Gas central heating with woodburner.
+Electric cooker, microwave, fridge, washing machine, dishwasher, TV, DVD, CD player/radio, WiFi.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
-Free parking in the town square (50 metres) on first come, first served basis, other car parks available in the town.
+Free parking in the town square (50 yards) on first come, first served basis, other car parks available in the town.
 One small well-behaved pet welcome.
 Sorry, no smoking.
 Shops and pubs less than 1 minute walk.

 About the location